What the Neck Pain?

 Below you will find common questions and answers to Cervical Disc Herniations.
 We also discuss basic treatment styles for such herniations and explain how they work.

 Literally, a disc herniation is when the nucleus pulposis of a disc migrates out through the annular fibrosis into the outer portion of a spinal disc.
 What the heck does that mean?
 Picture it this way.
 A disc is like a jelly donut, it is made up of 2 parts.
 The center is the jelly (nucleus pulposis) and it is supposed to stay in the center.
 It is surrounded by the donut (annulus fibrosis).
 Unlike a donut, there is no hole in the disc to inject the jelly into so there are really no weak points for the jelly to come out.
-Take a look at the picture below and you will see a cross section of both a normal intervertebral disc and a herniated disc (and a jelly donut, yummmm!).

 There are so many different ways an intervertebral spinal disc can herniate.
 I see a lot of patients that get into car accidents (what doctors call MVA’s or motor vehicle accidents).
 When you suffer a whiplash injury, when your head gets violently whipped back and forth, that is one way a disc can herniate.
 Sports injuries, slips and falls, or even abnormal wear and tear.
 If the body is out of alignment and one side rubs more than the other it can lead to an area getting weak and that can cause a disc to herniate.
 In my practice, I see a lot of people with bad posture that have sustained herniated discs.
 Repetitive stress injuries, overuse syndromes and a whole lot of other issues can also cause intervertebral discs to herniate, but I think you get my point.